ambanmba/qirx-on-crossover/README.md

 You will see this failure, but I've always been able to safely ignore it.
 Click OK.
 ![alt text](img/Image29.png "Figure 29")

-## Step 30 - This error is also normal (fix it by installing the database in Step XX)
+## Step 30 - This error is also normal (fix it by installing the database starting in Step 32)
 Click past this error message
 ![alt text](img/Image30.png "Figure 30")